LMU Sustainability Week

 As part of Sustainability Week, lecturers can participate in events on continuing education in university teaching to gain inspiration for their own teaching.

-On Friday, November 7, 2025 , the MZN will bring together all LMU stakeholders involved in sustainability.
-The aim of the meeting is to exchange ideas, network, develop a strategy for raising awareness of the initiatives, and create synergies.
+On Friday, November 7, 2025 , the MZN and the Sustainability Office will bring together a large number of LMU stakeholders involved in sustainability.
+In addition to promoting exchange and networking, the meeting aims to develop a strategy for raising the profile of these initiatives and creating synergies.

-Coordination el mundo – Nachhaltigkeit in Studium und Lehre
+Coordination el mundo – Sustainability in Teaching and Learning

 Professor of Statistics, former head of the Statistical Consulting Laboratory at LMU